PeterCamilleri/CX16/docs/vm_layouts.md

 for saying that it was omitted.

-While it is possible to envision using a bank of high ram for less frequently used, larger bits of code, such a discussion is outside the scope of this design sampler.
+While it is possible to envision using a bank of high ram for less frequently used, larger bits of VM interpreter's code, such a discussion is outside the scope of this design sampler.
 It is left as an exercise for the reader to study this idea further.

 ### 2D Banked Ram and Heap